wwwted/ndb-cluster-workshop/labs/Lab_7_replication.md

 ```

 With this architecture there no problems with latency between DC's but you need to manually setup asynchronous replication as described bellow.
+Best practices is to have dedicated MySQL API nodes for replication (2 on each site for redundancy and channel cut-over).
 This is our standard architecture of achieving a failover site for disaster recovery.

 ##### One stretched cluster